GenomicsAotearoa/Imputation-workshop/docs/1_tutorial .md

     Minimac3: software for imputation ([https://genome.sph.umich.edu/wiki/Minimac3](https://genome.sph.umich.edu/wiki/Minimac3))

-# Input files
+!!! file-code "Input files"

     In this tutorial, we used 5MB segment (30-35MB) of chr13 from the 1000 Genome phase 3, which is publicly available and can be downloaded from https://mathgen.stats.ox.ac.uk/impute/impute_v2.html

 # Procedures
-## 0. Log on Jupyter Notebook

-In this workshop we are going to use Jupyter notebook for our analysis, which is simple and applicable for both command-line and R session.
-All you need to do is to longin on this website: https://jupyter.nesi.org.nz/hub/login

 ## 1. Load the modules that are required on NeSI